-In a state Marketplace, there may be up to four levels of health coverage.
-Each plan design is named after a type of metal.
+State health insurance Marketplaces may offer up to five levels of health coverage.
+Four plan designs are named after a type of metal – bronze, silver, gold, and platinum.
 So you may hear these called the metal plans.
-Each plan design must cover all the essential benefits.
+There are also catastrophic health plans for people younger than 30.
+Each plan design must cover all 10 essential health benefits.

-A silver-level plan is in the middle for how many health services it covers.
-It covers more than a bronze level but fewer than a gold or platinum level.
-Each company that’s selling health insurance in a Marketplace must offer at least one silver-level plan.
+A silver plan pays for more out-of-pocket medical costs than a bronze or catastrophic policy but fewer than a gold or platinum plan.
+Each company selling health insurance in a Marketplace must offer at least one silver-level plan.

 Silver plans pay, on average, 70% of the cost for the benefits that the plan covers.
 That leaves you to pay about 30%.